loreanvictor/tmplr/README.md

 >   <expression>
 > include hidden?: <boolean>
 > ```
-Removes given file.
-Can also remove a folder.
+Removes a file or a folder.
 ```yml
 steps:
   # do some other stuff

   - remove: .tmplr.yml
 ```
-👉 Remove also supports [extended glob pattern](https://www.npmjs.com/package/minimatch), so you can remove multiple files at once:
+👉 Pass an [extended glob pattern](https://www.npmjs.com/package/minimatch) to remove multiple files at once:
 ```yml
 remove: ./**/*.tmplr.*
 ```

 When using a glob pattern, hidden files (starting with a dot, e.g. `.gitignore`) and files in hidden folders (e.g. `.github/workflows/publish.yml`) are ignored by default.
-You can update hidden files either by explicitly mentioning them:
+Remove hidden files by explicitly mentioning them:

 ```yml
 - remove: '**/.*'